ccamel/awesome-ccamel/README.md

 - [balpan-rs/balpan](https://github.com/balpan-rs/balpan) - Simple CLI Tool that supports your onboarding for a journey on source code.
 - [bensadeh/tailspin](https://github.com/bensadeh/tailspin) - 🌀 A log file highlighter
 - [bevyengine/bevy](https://github.com/bevyengine/bevy) - A refreshingly simple data-driven game engine built in Rust
+- [bitswired/rustgpt](https://github.com/bitswired/rustgpt) - RustGPT is a ChatGPT UI built with Rust + HTMX: the power of Rust coupled with the simplicity of HTMX 💚
 - [bnjbvr/rouille](https://github.com/bnjbvr/rouille) - Rust programming, in French.
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [bocarw121/tailwind-yew-cli](https://github.com/bocarw121/tailwind-yew-cli) - Sets up the latest tailwindcss version in your existing yew project.